 Care After Dental Trauma

-- If swelling should re-occur after a dental appointment, our office needs to see the patient as soon as possible.
+- If swelling should re-occur after a dental appointment, our dental office needs to see the patient as soon as possible.
 Ice and OTC ibuprofen should be administered during the first 24 hours to keep swelling to a minimum.

 - Watch for infection (gum boils) in the area of trauma.
-If an infection is noticed, call our office so the patient can be seen as soon as possible.
+If an infection is noticed, call our dental office so the patient can be seen as soon as possible.

 - If your child ever fractures a tooth, gets a tooth knocked out, or has a tooth knocked loose, IT IS A DENTAL EMERGENCY!.
 Contact us immediately.